MUnique/OpenMU/deploy/README.md

 # Deployment

 The recommended way to deploy OpenMU is through Docker.
 Depending on the scale you need, we provide multiple ways to do that.

-This describes a deployment of a test environment.
-A production environment might need additional steps, such as adding a ssl certificate to nginx.

 ## All-in-one

 The [all-in-one deployment](/all-in-one/) is recommended, if you want to host on a small machine with a low amount of players.
 In this case, all kinds of OpenMU subsystems (ConnectServer, GameServer, LoginServer, AdminPanel, ...) are running in one process.

 #### Pros
   * No communication overhead between subsystems, therefore slightly faster